McLaren Speedtail - World's First Hyper-GT Car

 Don’t forget, this series already consists of the McLaren P1 and the McLaren Senna.
 Now, those cars each have something going for them.

-So, the McLaren P1 became a member of the Holy Trinity of Hypercars and the McLaren Senna took track performance to new levels just like the legend it’s named after, Ayrton Senna.
+The McLaren Senna took track performance to new levels just like the legend it’s named after, Ayrton Senna.
+Check out our review here: McLaren Senna - the new track-focused Hypercar.

-McLaren has been keeping us waiting with their latest assault on the top end of the performance market so, was it worth the wait?
+McLaren has kept us waiting with their latest assault on the top end of the performance market so, was it worth the wait?

 McLaren Speedtail Design

-The central position will give drivers a unique sense of the road and balance with the car.
+The central position will give the driver a unique sense of the road and balance with the car.
+Again, the symmetry!

 McLaren Speedtail Performance